What’s So Trendy About Julian Assange That Everyone Went Crazy Over It?

 “John Kerry has threatened the Ecuadorian President with ‘grave consequences for Ecuador’ if Assange is not silenced.
 Reports the Brits storm the Ecuadorian Embassy tonight while Kerry demands the UK revoke their diplomatic status so Assange can be seized.”

-Concerns over the whereabouts and safety of Julian Assange have populated twitter, and seem to be of grave concern to all parties involved.
+Concerns over the whereabouts and safety of Julian Assange have populated Twitter, and seem to be of grave concern to all parties involved.
 Many have connected the alleged severing of Assange’s internet with the timely release of sensitive documentation regarding Hillary Clinton during her campaign for the American presidency.
 Hillary’s team even went as far as accusing Assange of working alongside the Russian government to help Trump’s chances of winning the November 8 election.

 #Assange on 12 June: “FBI has enough to indict #Clinton but will push for concessions in exchange [to not indict]” https://t.co/D3La7eGHqf